The Hidden Forces that Shape Behavior

 This is a clear case of walking the line between similarity and difference.

 Another example is the introduction of the TIVO digital DVR, a then-unprecedented machine.
 Because it was digital, manufacturers could have made the TIVO any shape.
 It didn’t contain any large mechanisms that required making it a certain size.
 But because marketers intended the TIVO to replace VCRs, its creators did something quite clever: They built the TIVO in the size and shape of a VCR.
 They chose a recognizable form to make a revolutionary product acceptable.

 The cartoon sailor “Popeye always ate spinach to make himself strong, and this association is believed to have boosted US spinach consumption by a third.”

-This is part of a long-standing trend in which digital actions mimic their analog predecessors.
+This is part of a long-standing trend in which digital actions mimic their analogue predecessors.
 Steve Jobs did the reverse with the 1998 launch of the iMac.
-It had a strange new gumdrop shape and vivid new colors.
-While the technology inside was innovative, the shape and colors screamed differentiation.
+It had a strange new gumdrop shape and vivid new colours.
+While the technology inside was innovative, the shape and colours screamed differentiation.
 Consumers value technology, like everything else, in context.
 Function and design join to shape market acceptance.
 Successful products hit just the right level of optimal distinctness.
 Like you, they want to be acceptably similar, but different enough to be unique.